intermine/im-docs/docs/get-started/tutorial/index.rst

 Getting Started
 ----------------------

 We use `git <http://git-scm.com>`_ to manage and distribute source code.
-Download InterMine software from :doc:`/git/index`.
+Download InterMine software from :doc:`/git/index` and dependences from  :doc:`/docs/system-requirements/index`.

 Creating a new Mine
 ----------------------